 C. Dysmenorrhea and menstrual pain

-Dysmenorrhea is characterized by intense pain during menstruation, often accompanied by severe abdominal cramps, nausea, and sometimes vomiting.
-This pain can be primary, appearing from the first period, or secondary, often due to underlying conditions such as endometriosis.
+Dysmenorrhea is characterized by severe pain during menstruation, often accompanied by severe abdominal cramps, nausea, and sometimes vomiting.
+This pain can be primary, appearing at the first menstruation, or secondary, often due to underlying conditions such as endometriosis.

 To relieve dysmenorrhea, natural solutions such as plant infusions, massages with lavender essential oil or the application of heat to the lower abdomen can be effective.
 Dietary supplements targeting inflammation and muscle spasms can also provide significant relief.